 \section{Discussion}

-By interacting with a system, possibly via some complicated sequence of actions, one can learn a certain property of the system that influences the details of the interaction.
-By modelling such a situation within the quantum combs formalism, it is possible to leverage the comb min-entropy \cite{chiribella2016optimal}, to quantify how much one can learn about the unknown property in question.
+By interacting with a system, possibly via some complicated sequence of actions, it is possible to learn an unknown property that determines the evolution of the system.
+By modelling such a situation as classical-quantum combs, it is possible to leverage the comb min-entropy \cite{chiribella2016optimal} to quantify how much can be learnt about the unknown property in the best case scenario.
 Due to the general, and also natural, modelling of both quantum and classical interactions as combs of the form considered above, the methodology showcased here has broad applicability.

 In this work, we restricted our attention to a novel set of combs defined by the paradigm of measurement-based quantum computation.
-In this first instance, we defined a classical comb which models a specific BQC protocol \cite{mantri2017flow} and by so doing, give a proof of partial security based on the comb min-entropy for both a single round of the protocol as well as the multi-round case, extending the security analysis in the existing literature.
+In particular, we defined a classical comb which models a specific BQC protocol \cite{mantri2017flow} and by so doing, gave a proof of partial security based on the comb min-entropy for both a single round of the protocol as well as the multi-round case, extending the security analysis in the existing literature.

 We further defined a series of combs that model interactions with an MBQC device under varying levels of knowledge regarding the inner working of the device.
-This establishes a previously unmade connection between MBQC and quantum causality.
-By observing that the gflow component from which the MBQC combs are built satisfies the criteria of a quantum causal model, we were able to utilise the comb min-entropy to quantify the optimal strategy for causal discovery in specific cases, including cases where no information about the causal structure could be determined by any strategy.
-We investigated further examples related to learning the minimal extra information required in order to ensure the correct functioning of the device as a computer.
+For different choices of classical variable representing different aspects related to the functionality of the device, we investigated how well a user could learn the necessary information to properly use the device, including in the presence of noise.
+Additionally, we established a novel connection between MBQC and quantum causality, which allowed the comb min-entropy to be used to quantify the optimal causal discovery in the associated examples.